FORWARD-Curriculum/Forward-app/Forward-client/README.md

     - `toast.success()`
     - `toast()`

+- Always use the `<Link>` components when linking to pages from **FORWARD**.
+Due to the nature of the project, you should never use an `<a>` tag because linking to external sites is explicity against the security requirements.

 - The user authentication state is stored in the LocalStorage of each user's browser as a stringified [User](./app/lib/useUser.ts) object.
 This is rechecked on each route update, however as above, please keep in mind that secure information distribution should ***ALWAYS*** originate from the source of truth backend via an authenticated API call.

 - Everything should be strongly typed via TypeScript to ensure no data disparity between components, and if possible, every non-component function meant for general consumption should have a [JSDoc](https://jsdoc.app/) description for inline documentation.
 If time allows, defining types with both TypeScript and the `@param` tag in JSDoc is preferred.